What is a privacy notice?

 To make sure everyone in the UK looks after your personal data properly, the government has set up a place called the Information Commissioner’s office (ICO for short).

 Who can you talk to if you’d like to know more?

 If you would like to know more about your rights or anything to do with the personal data we collect about you, you can:

-- send your questions (or ask your guarding to) to our Data Protection Officer on email@example.com
+- send your questions (or ask your guardian to) to our Data Protection Officer on firstname.lastname@example.org

 - visit the ICO on www.ico.org.uk

 What if you think we’ve done something wrong?

 If you are unhappy with anything we have done (or want to do) with your personal data, you have a right to complain to the ICO.
 You can contact them here.